alphagov/government-service-design-manual/service-manual/operations/service-management.md

 ## Agile and service management

+The principles of IT service management (ITSM) and those of agile do not necessarily conflict -- issues can arise however when organisations implement rigid processes without considering wider service delivery matters, or design and build services without thinking about how they will be operated.

 The [agile manifesto](http://agilemanifesto.org/) makes the case for:

 * Individuals and interactions over processes and tools